Planning Council Members

 - Bylaws - reviews and updates the bylaws as necessary and at least annually.

-Planning Council members must adhere to the Government in the Sunshine Law, as well as conflict of interest standards, which require annual disclosure of financial interest of HIV/AIDS service providers and other health and social service providers.
+Planning Council members must adhere to the Government in the Sunshine Law, as well as conflict of interest standards, which require annual disclosure of financial interest of HIV service providers and other health and social service providers.
 Candidates applying for membership will be required to complete a conflict of interest disclosure form.

 If you are interested in serving on the Planning Council, please complete a membership application and mail or email it to the address listed below.